Loweel/zabov/README.md

     }
 }
 </pre>

+Global zabov settings:

+- timetable: sets the global/default timetable.
+This table will be used for any client that is not already included in an IP group

 localresponder:
   - allows to set a local DNS to respond for "local" domains.
 A domain name is handled as "local" if dosen't contains "." (dots) or if it ends with a well known prefix, such as ".local".